-Facebook Group / LinkedIn Group – A Facebook group, such as our Limitless Group, is an amazing way to build a relationship.
+Facebook Group / LinkedIn Group – A Facebook group is an amazing way to build a relationship.
 It allows you to nurture your Slow Lane leads through education.

 Video Sales Letter – Video Sales Letters can be informative and effective for turning leads into customers.
 While they are difficult to write and execute, they sometimes are “as” good as webinars (depending, of course, on the product).

 Content Webinar / Sales Webinar – This is our best converting Fast Lane lead magnet.
 A webinar builds intimacy with our leads by allowing us to essentially teach a mini-class on a subject that is a real pain point for the lead.
 We can clearly show the solution and transformation and even sell directly from the webinar.
 Webinars are our most effective means of selling.
 For more information on effectively using this technology, click here.

 Paid Masterclass – This is one of my favorite Fast Lane lead magnets (it can also double as a product, such as our Facebook Masterclass).
 Ideally, this is offered to those who are on your email list but haven’t bought from you.
 A masterclass is high-value and low cost (such as $47 or $97), and the purpose is to give a small glimpse into the full experience that comes with becoming a customer with you.customer.